ElianeBriand/SMolDock/README.md

     cd ./cmake-build-XXX
     ./smoldock

-See main.cpp for lack of a proper interface yet...
+See Frontends/main.cpp for lack of a proper interface yet...

 # Licencing